-7 pounds turkey parts, such as wings, necks and drumsticks
+7 pounds turkey parts, such as wings, thighs and drumsticks

 Preheat the oven to 400°.
-Put the turkey parts in a flameproof roasting pan and roast for about 1 hour, turning occasionally, until well browned.
-Transfer the turkey parts to a large pot.
+In a large roasting pan, roast the turkey parts for 1 1/2 hours, or until well browned; transfer to a large pot.

-- Set the roasting pan over 2 burners.
-Add 3 cup of the water and boil over moderately high heat, scraping up the browned bits from the bottom of the pan.
+Set the roasting pan over 2 burners.
+Add 4 cups of the water and bring to a boil, scraping up the browned bits from the bottom.
 Add the liquid to the pot.

-- Add the turkey neck and giblets to the pot along with the onion, carrot, celery, garlic, salt, generous pinches of pepper, and the remaining 11 cups of water.
-Bring to a boil.
-Reduce the heat to moderately low and simmer the stock for about 2 1/2 hours.
-Strain the stock and skim the fat before using.
+Add the onion, carrot, celery, garlic, salt and several pinches of pepper to the pot along with the remaining 3 quarts of water and bring to a boil.
+Reduce the heat to moderately low, cover partially and simmer the stock for about 2 1/2 hours.
+Strain the stock and skim the fat before using or freezing.